How to Grow a Construction Business to $5M

 At $500K, you’re doing estimates in your head or on a napkin.
 Maybe a basic spreadsheet.

-At $5M, you need templated estimates, a defined markup structure, and a system that tracks which estimates turned into jobs and which didn’t.
+At $5M, you need templated estimates, a defined markup structure, and construction estimating software that tracks which estimates turned into jobs and which didn’t.
 Your close rate matters.
 If you’re bidding 20 jobs and winning 2, something is wrong with your pricing or your sales process.
 A CRM that tracks your pipeline from lead to signed contract gives you that visibility.

 Job Costing